The Plan for Attack: SMEs Should Assess Security Risks, Conduct Cyber Drills

 To be effective, aspects of cyber training should look and feel like an actual event as much as possible, Madar describes.
 That could mean launching a simulated attack without warning or conducting a one-time phishing exercise to see how many clicks are made.
 Analyzing the results of mock exercises like these can identify areas for needed added training, which should be conducted on a regular, on-going basis, he says.

-“Not same training as two years ago,” he warns, citing new forms of attack that emerge, new red flags to be aware of, such as the threats from AI and deepfakes.
+“Not the same training as two years ago,” he warns, citing new forms of attack that emerge, new red flags to be aware of, such as the threats from AI and deepfakes.

 Madar describes working with another client to identify risks of identify fraud at their organization.
 Concerned about an existing single-factor identification log-in system, they made use of an AI-powered voice emulation software package to test – and dupe – help desk operators.
 Saying he was in a bad cell area, Madar was able to smooth over the sometimes glitchy, not totally real-time deep fake audio to the point he was allowed to change passwords on the system.